whoschek/bzfs/README.md

     dataset, except for the most recent source snapshot.
-This option helps the destination to 'catch up' with the source ASAP, consuming a minimum of disk space, at the expense of reducing reliable options for rolling back to intermediate snapshots.
+This option helps the destination to 'catch up' with the source ASAP, consuming a minimum of disk space, at the expense of reducing reliable options for rolling back to intermediate snapshots in the future.

 <!-- -->

 **--no-create-bookmark**

-*  For increased safety, in normal operation wbackup-zfs behaves as follows wrt. bookmark creation, if it is autodetected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, wbackup-zfs creates a ZFS bookmark of that snapshot and attaches it
+*  For increased safety, in normal operation wbackup-zfs behaves as follows wrt.
+ZFS bookmark creation, if it is autodetected that the source ZFS pool support bookmarks: Whenever it has successfully completed replication of the most recent source snapshot, wbackup-zfs creates a ZFS bookmark of that snapshot and attaches it